 The fourth basic principle of Mat Pilates is shoulder blade movement and stabilization.
 The shoulder blades glide around on the back of the rib cage and their lack of bony attachment to the skeleton means they need muscular control for optimal stability and movement.
 Proper movement and positioning of the shoulder blades during Pilates lends to better posture and shoulder health off the mat.

 The fifth and final Pilates principle is head and neck placement.
 When lying face up, anytime the trunk of the body flexes or crunches forward the head and neck should follow the line that is created by the mid-back.
 This alignment begins with a small head nod which lengthens the first two vertebrae at the base of the skull and top of the neck.
 The same concept of neck alignment is true when the body is prone or lying belly side down.

 Pilates is a skill-based exercise method with a foundation rooted in understanding the five basic principles.
 Nearly everyone who practices Pilates with our TC Fit Pilates instructors walks away with more body awareness, improved core strength, and a better understanding of how their bodies work.
-Register on TC Fit MindBody for in-person class or check out some video tutorials on TC Fit YouTube.
-We hope to see you on the Mat in March!
-For a one-on-one Pilates lesson message us at firstname.lastname@example.org for pricing and availability.
+Check out some video tutorials on TC Fit YouTube.
+We hope to see you at our studio locations soon for a one-on-one Pilates lesson.
+Message us at firstname.lastname@example.org for pricing and availability.